IntensiveCoLearning/trustless-agents/README.md

 iosadjklasdjlda
 ## Keywords

-ERC-8004, AP2, A2A, x402, DecentralizedAI, AgentEconomy, Trustless Agent
+ERC-8004, AP2, A2A, x402, DecentralizedAI, AgentEconomy, Trustless Agents
 ## Target Audience

 **Different Foundations, Shared Breakthrough!** This program is ideal for: